International Conference on eXtended Reality

 SEPTEMBER 6-9, 2023

-The International Conference on eXtended Reality (XR Salento) is an event dedicated to the eXtended Reality (XR), a term under which Virtual Reality (VR), Augmented Reality (AR) and Mixed Reality (MR) fall.
+The International Conference on eXtended Reality (XR Salento) is an event dedicated to the eXtended Reality (XR), the umbrella term that covers Virtual Reality (VR), Augmented Reality (AR) and Mixed Reality (MR).

-XR SALENTO has brought together the AR/VR community since 2014 with the previous editions of the International Conference on Augmented Reality, Virtual Reality and Computer Graphics (Salento AVR).
+XR SALENTO is an evolution of previous editions of the International Conference on Augmented Reality, Virtual Reality and Computer Graphics (Salento AVR), which had united the AR/VR community since 2014.

-In order to cope with the increasing demand of application of XR technologies in several fields, XR Salento 2023 will be an event also dedicated to Digital Twins embracing Internet of Things, Artificial Intelligence, and Data Mining in order to create a digital representation, gather and store real-time data, simulate the future state, and provide a basis for optimization.
+To cope with the increasing demand of application of XR technologies in several fields, XR Salento 2023 will also focus on topics such as Digital Twins embracing Internet of Things, Artificial Intelligence, and Data Mining to create a digital representation, gather and store real-time data, simulate the future state, and facilitate optimization.

 In order to accommodate a large number of situations, XR Salento 2023 will be a hybrid event with the option of attending and presenting the paper in-person or following the scheduled activities remotely.